Moka pots are also known as stovetop espresso makers because they enable you to brew a full-bodied, rich cup of joe on your stove.

 Cleaning a Moka pot can be challenging since the metal components of the brewer are sensitive to soap.

-It would be best to wash Moka pots without soap since the detergent can quickly get stuck to the metal in your brewer, making your coffee taste like dish detergent.
-The same thing goes with a dishwasher, which could damage the pot over time.
+It is best to wash Moka pots without soap, as detergent can quickly become stuck to the metal in your brewer, making your coffee taste like dish detergent.

 For more info on how to clean your Moka pot, you may want to read this guide on using and cleaning your Moka pot.